Event—Public Programming

 The 2025 series will feature an exciting array of events that will take place alongside the talks, including a map fair, a papermaking workshop, discussions with local artists, exhibition tours, and presentations of unique and important maps from the Newberry’s collections.

-Papel Amate Workshop & Artist Talks - Artist-led workshops and talks will run multiple times over the course of the weekend, featuring local artists with expertise in multiple types of papermaking.
+Papel Amate Workshop and Artist Talks - Artist-led workshops and talks will run multiple times over the course of the weekend, featuring local artists with expertise in multiple types of papermaking.
 Participants will learn about the history of papermaking in Europe and the Americas and will gain hands-on experience working with amate bark, which was used in Indigenous-made maps of Mexico in the sixteenth century.

 Presentation of Curated Collections - Experts on the history of mapping in Mexico will present maps from the Newberry’s collections.
 During these presentations, visitors will be able to see maps important for Mexico’s history in the Newberry’s collection up close!